be3d/Slic3r/README.md

       Printer options:
-        --nozzle-diameter   Diameter of nozzle in mm (default: 0.5) --print-center      Coordinates in mm of the point to center the print around (default: 100,100)
+        --nozzle-diameter   Diameter of nozzle in mm (default: 0.5) --single-nozzle     Indicates that printer has more extruders but only one nozzle (default: no) --print-center      Coordinates in mm of the point to center the print around (default: 100,100)
         --z-offset          Additional height in mm to add to vertical coordinates